Super Bowl field turns into a super slip and slide

 Kicker Harrison Butker also got injured when his plant foot slipped on a kickoff, forcing him to miss games and ultimately change his entire approach to kicking for the remainder of the season.

-The NFL spent nearly two years preparing the field for the Super Bowl.
+It happened again in the Super Bowl, though both teams felt the slippage.

+“It’s not like we were playing on the on ice and they were playing on grass,” Eagles coach Nick Sirianni said.
+“We all had to play on it, we all have to figure out our shoes.”

 The grass at State Farm Stadium is on a giant tray that is rolled in and out of the retractable roof stadium.
+The field sits out in the Arizona sun on warm days and is brought back inside when it gets cold.